NordicSemiconductor/pc-nrfconnect-launcher/README.md

   </tbody>
 </table>

-### Hello World plugin
+### Hello World app

-Create the plugin root directory if it does not already exist:
+Create the app root directory if it does not already exist:

-    mkdir -p $HOME/.nrfconnect-plugins/local
+    mkdir -p $HOME/.nrfconnect-apps/local

-Create a directory for the Hello World plugin:
+Create a directory for the Hello World app:

-    cd $HOME/.nrfconnect-plugins/local
+    cd $HOME/.nrfconnect-apps/local
     mkdir pc-nrfconnect-helloworld

-In the plugin directory, initialize a new npm project (just accept the defaults):
+In the app directory, initialize a new npm project (just accept the defaults):

     cd pc-nrfconnect-helloworld
     npm init